 Start collecting employee feedback today

 With an employee survey that includes the ability for people to leave comments, you're provided with richer data to take action.
-If you're ready to get started, the People Geeks at Culture Amp are standing by to help you.
+If you're ready to get started, the People Scientists at Culture Amp are standing by to help you.